What types of grants are available?

-- Ongoing exhibition program: Painting; sculpture; works on paper (prints, drawings, watercolors, photographs); decorative arts (typically handmade functional objects of high aesthetic quality); design (objects of high aesthetic quality; excludes industrial design); video art; and conceptual art.
-Excludes architecture, performance art, and commercial film/animation.
+- Exhibition programs: Painting; sculpture; works on paper (prints, drawings, watercolors, photographs); decorative arts (typically handmade functional objects of high aesthetic quality); design (objects of high aesthetic quality; excludes industrial design); performance art; video art; and conceptual art.
+Excludes architecture and commercial film/animation.

-- Ongoing academic program: All visual art categories except architecture, performance art, and commercial film/animation.
+- Ongoing academic program: All visual art categories except architecture and commercial film/animation.
 We favor programs that place objects and practices in an art historical perspective.

-- Special initiatives/Art Design Chicago: See individual program pages for details.
+- Other program areas: See individual program pages for details.

 How do I know if my organization is eligible to receive a grant?

 All our grants have specific eligibility guidelines.
 See the Grant Opportunities for Institutions section of this website for more information.

 How do I know if I, as an individual, am eligible to receive a grant?

 All our grants have specific eligibility guidelines.
 See the Grant & Fellowship Opportunities for Individuals section of this website for more information.

 When should I apply for a grant?